Amy Casey Cooks

 Notes

-• Summer vegetables are the best for this recipe.
+• Summer and early fall vegetables are the best for this recipe.
 But this is a very forgiving recipe and even winter vegetables are fabulous in the dish.

 • Cut all the vegetables in the same size pieces.
 This helps them all cook at an even rate.